anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the Registrar-Agent has a pre-configured list of which product-serial-number(s), from which manufacturers it expects to see, then it can attempt to match this pledge against a list of potential devices.

 In many cases only the list of manufacturers is known ahead of time, so at most the Registrar-Agent can show the X520SerialNumber to the (human) operator who may then attempt to confirm that they are standing in front of a device with that product-serial-number.
-The use of scanable QR codes may help automate this in some cases.
+The use of scannable QR codes may help automate this in some cases.

 The CA used to sign the IDevID will be a manufacturer private PKI as described in {{Section 4.1 of ?I-D.irtf-t2trg-taxonomy-manufacturer-anchors}}.
 The anchors for this PKI will never be part of the public WebPKI anchors which are distributed with most smartphone operating systems.